SuryasnatGit/thrift-distributed-systems-projects/a2-Distributed-FS/README.md

 //talk about how the coordinator's read and writes assemble the quorum when the server makes the call
 //talk about how the coordinator is multithreaded, so many many threads assemble quorums for read and write simultaneously
-// talk about the synchronized and subscribed queues
+//talk about the synchronized and subscribed queues
 //talk about how the queue watcher works with the coordinator
-// talk about how the sync happens every few seconds

 # Servers